-If you have children under the age of 5, you may be eligible for free childcare.
-Using childcare can help you get some time out, help you access training or get a job, and it will also help your child to grow and develop and be ready for school.
+If you have a child or children under the age of 5, you may be eligible for free childcare.
+Using childcare can help you get some time out, help you do some training or get a job, and it will also help your child to grow and develop and be ready for school.

 Families often struggle with the cost of childcare because they are not aware that there is support out there to help them, or they believe that they will not be eligible to receive any assistance.
 But there are lots of ways to get help with costs.
 We can also help you find the right childcare for you and your child.

 To find out more about childcare and what funding is available, please go to the Childcare tile on the Notts Help Yourself homepage www.nottshelpyourself.org.uk